THE GREEN TEAM

 Alongside fieldwork, youth participate in weekly career readiness workshops focused on building life skills to prepare them for future success.
 Trainings include visits to the Attorney General’s Office to learn about teen workers rights, learning about financial literacy with Rockland Trust Bank, and canoeing.

-Interested in working for the Green Team?
+Questions about the Green Team?

 Reach out to the Green Team Program Coordinator Zaria Griffith at greenteam@swbcdc.org